collinbarrett/wp-host-on-containers/.github/README.md

 - [X] Use secrets for database configurations.
 - [X] Limit permissions of WordPress database user.
-- [ ] Implement backups of databases and files.
+- [ ] Implement scheduled backups of databases and files.
+  - [X] Phase 1: using DigitalOcean's droplet backups
+  - [ ] Phase 2: docker-compose named volume backups
 - [ ] Implement auto-updates of WordPress core and plugins.
   - [X] Phase 1: using WordPress's auto-updater
   - [ ] Phase 2: scheduled using wp-cli